jyouturner/khanmigo-chrom-ext/README.md

 ## Results

-- **Does not achieve the goal** of making the Tutor Bot more helpful (seems it does not use the customPrompt field)
+- **Does not achieve the goal** of making the Tutor Bot more helpful:
+  - The Tutor Bot does not seem to use the customPrompt field
+  - Understandably the team at Khan Academy must set the output token to be low.
+This is understandable from cost perspective, but unfortunately it makes the Tutor Bot less effective.
 - **Useful as a proof of concept** for intercepting and augmenting API requests.